jquaglia/caps/README.md

 ### Testing the Server

-1. Run the command `npm test` to test the server
+1. Run the command `npm test` to test the tests for the events

 ## UML